andreluza/mammals_book/README.md

 # mammals_book

-Maps and modeling used in Hartz et al. --- - chapter about mammals  - in the book of Overbeck et al. ----
+Maps and modeling used in Hartz et al. (2023) chapter 11, section 2 of Overbeck et al. (2023) - Springer.